chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/README.md

 ### includes/

-Files that contain code/markup that should be included in multiple layout template files.
+Files that contain code/markup that are shared between layout template files.

 ### menus/